1. What are the eligibility requirements?

 Yes.
-Before going abroad, you will meet with your advisor to complete a Study Abroad Academic Advisement Form on which you will identify what classes you will take overseas and what CSU Stanislaus credit you will be awarded for completing those classes.
+Before going abroad, you will meet with faculty members and your advisor to complete Course Equivalency Forms on which you will identify what classes you will take overseas and what Stanislaus State credit you will be awarded for completing those classes.
 Students who plan ahead and who work closely with their academic advisors usually get full credit for the classes they take abroad.

 Sometimes students want to study abroad in a country where courses may not be offered in their majors.
 In such cases, most students declare a minor and earn credits toward that minor while they are studying abroad.
 For example, many students study abroad to complete minors in foreign languages.